- 12 Jalapeño peppers

 - 6 slices of thin bacon, cut in half

-After years of cooking there are some tips that I have learned the hard way.
 After years of cooking, there are some tips that I have learned the hard way.
 One of the most important tips comes with making one of my favorite appetizers: bacon-wrapped stuffed jalapeños.
 They are to die for.
 However, touching your eye while scraping out the jalapeño seeds will literally make you want to die.
 I gave up making them for a while, just because of the pain.
 But just like childbirth, you soon forget and find yourself thinking about the prize at the end, not the pain of the journey.

 These bacon-wrapped stuffed jalapeños are a unique appetizer that will add spice to any gathering.
 The combination of spicy pepper, cool cream cheese and smoky bacon has been a favorite at my house for years, and every holiday my guests look forward to this treat when they arrive.